 by Maggie Easton

-Photos by Maggie Easton (taken in her garden)
+Photos below by Maggie Easton (taken in her garden)

 Many of us have early blooming perennials in our gardens.
 Most of us visit the greenhouses and nurseries in spring and are attracted by the lovely blooms of the spring and early summer perennials.
 However, by mid-August our perennial borders may be looking a bit tired.
 Most of the late blooming perennials don’t look great in pots.
 Many are also sold in larger pots so that their cost becomes a factor.
 Don’t be discouraged by all this.
 It is possible to keep our gardens looking their best with some fabulous perennials in bloom from mid-August right up until the first hard frost.
 Let’s look at some of these plants in more detail.